ferdingler/awsdingler-serverless-api/pipeline/cdk/README.md

 ## How to create the pipeline

-1) First, create secrets in AWS Secrets Manager as described in the _Secrets_ section below.
+1) First, create `params.json` file as described bellow.
 Then build this CDK project by running:

 ```
 npm run build